 The ratification of the 19th amendment passed by only 1 vote

-Tennessee state representative Harry T. Burn had planned to vote against the amendment, but ultimately decided to vote yes, supposedly in response to a request from his aged mother.
+Tennessee state representative Harry T. Burn had planned to vote against the amendment but ultimately decided to vote yes, supposedly in response to a request from his aged mother.
 His vote broke the tie in favor of ratifying the amendment.

-Here’s a few web pages to find out more things you might not have known.
+Here are a few web pages to find out more things you might not have known.